 Today, skoolies have become a sustainable housing option for those who are on the lookout for affordable (and mobile) housing.
-A skoolie is the next best thing to a permanent roof over your head for nomadic souls.
+They are the next best thing to a permanent roof over your head for nomadic souls.
 These original tiny mobile homes, made out of refurbished and renovated school buses, are the ultimate investment for those who like to travel long distances and feel at home at the same time.
 Moreover, these mobile houses are hugely popular among people of all age spectrums.
-The fact that theses tiny homes had an average growth rate of 7 percent per year over the past three years is a testimony to its recent popularity.
+The fact that these tiny homes had an average growth rate of 7 percent per year over the past three years is a testimony to their recent popularity.

 But before you even consider making a purchase decision, you need to know more about skoolies and how they are changing how the world looks at sustainable living.